gupta-saransh/Register-Login-Swings/README.md

 # Register-Login-Swings
-Swings that are connected with oracle database, can be used to register and login into an application of ant kind, providing security to the app.
+Swings that are connected with oracle database, can be used to register and login into an application of any kind, providing security to the app.